nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    3. Test case: `help visualize`
       Expected: A pop-up window is shown with a customized help message (based on the User Guide of `visualize` command) on how to use `visualize`, including significance, format, and example.
    4. Test case: `help ad`, `help addd`
       Expected: No pop-up window is shown, and an error message is shown as status message explaining that there exists no instruction for command `ad`.
-Significance of the test case is that specific `help` can only be useful when the command is typed in full rather than in partial
+      Significance of the test case is that specific `help` can only be useful when the command is typed in full rather than in partial - to view help for command `add`, users need to type in `help add` exactly.
    5. Test case: `help r230thg4b0p2nnbtpbgetbi03`
       Expected: No pop-up window is shown, and an error message is shown as status message explaining that there exists no instruction for the command.
 3. Test functionality of pop-up window
    1. Prerequisite: Help window is already opened before by any mean, and is kept opened for testing
    2. Test case: Focus on the Main Window, do not close Help Window, and type in `help add` or any other equivalent command
       Expected: The help window is refocused with its content change to the new `help` instead.
+   3. Test case: Click on the `Copy UG Guide` button on the right side, and access the link
+      Expected: The User Guide web-version of Academy Directory can be accessed, meaning that the link is indeed copied.
 ***

 #### Saving data